|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

+| | It was a third consecutive positive week for the Intel Corp.
+(INTC).
+During the week, the INTC gained 0.94 points, or 4.67%, and closed at 21.08 on Friday, June 20, 2025.
+It was the best weekly gain since April 25, 2025.
+Weekly volume was 22% above average.
 INTC is a member of Information Technology Sector.
-Information Technology is the most oversold sector.
+Information Technology is the most overbought sector.
 Sector/industry rotation is considered a proven strategy to beat the market.
 Use the following links to find overbought/oversold technical indicators by Sector or by Industry.

+Weekly Technical Indicators: [See INTC weekly technical indicators chart] Weekly technical indicators are neutral.
 The weekly MACD line is above its signal line since October 4, 2024.
-This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 | |